VirginiaDooley/pinboard-backend/README.md

  4) To run the app in the development mode: ```rails s```

- 5) Open http://localhost:3000 to view it in the browser.
+ 5) Open http://localhost:3001 (or another port different to your front end) to view it in the browser.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).